cggh/panoptes/documentation/importsettings/datatable_dataitemviews.rst

 PositionOffsetFraction
-  *Value (required).* An offset between the pie chart location and the actual chart, used to achieve a nice (nonoverlapping) view.
+  *Value (required).* An offset between the pie chart location and the actual chart, used to achieve a nice (ideally non-overlapping) view.

 LocationDataTable
-  *Text (required).* ID of the datatable containing the locations (should have properties width ``GeoLongitude`` and ``GeoLattitude`` data types).
+  *Text (required).* ID of the data table containing the locations (this table should have properties width ``GeoLongitude`` and ``GeoLattitude`` data types).

 LocationSizeProperty
-  *Text (required).* Property ID of the locations datatable containing the size of the pie chart.
+  *Text (required).* Property ID of the locations data table containing the size of the pie chart.

 LocationNameProperty
-  *Text (required).* Property of the locations datatable containing the name of the pie chart.
+  *Text (required).* Property ID of the locations data table containing the name of the pie chart.

 ComponentColumns
-  *List (required).* Enumerates all the pies of the pie charts, and binds them to properties of this datatable (one for each component x location).
+  *List (required).* Enumerates all the pies displayed on the pie charts, and binds them to properties of this data table (one for each combination of component x location).
-  Each list item should have the following tokens:
+  Each list item should have the following keys:

     Pattern:
-      *Text (required).* Column name providing the data.
-NOTE: {locid} will be replaced by the location primary key value.
+      *Text (required).* Property ID of the column providing the data.
+      NOTE: the token {locid} will be replaced by the primary key value of the records in the locations data table.
     Name:
-      *Text (required).* Name of the pie
+      *Text (required).* Display name of the pie.
     Color:
       *Text (required).* Color of the pie.
 Format: ``rgb(r,g,b)``.

 ResidualFractionName
   *Text*.
-Name of the residual fraction (if any).
+Name of the pie representing residual fraction (only applicable if the fractions do not sum up to 1).